MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 ]
 ```

-These values appear in the order that they were listed, but don't have any associated keys.
+These values are listed in the result array in the order they were given in the query.
+Since the result is an array, there are no
+keys associated with the results.

 ## Rename properties in a query

-To solve the problem of multiselect list output not having keys, there's an alternative: Naming values in braces `{ }`
+To get a dictionary instead of an array when querying for multiple values, use the `{ }` (__multiselect hash__) operator.
-(a __multiselect hash__).
-The format for listing a property in a multiselect hash is `{displayName:JMESPathExpression, ...}`.
+The format for a multiselect hash is `{displayName:JMESPathExpression, ...}`.
 `displayName` will be the string shown in output, and `JMESPathExpression` is the JMESPath expression to evaluate.
 Modifying the example from the
 last section by changing the multiselect list to a hash: